SAP/openui5-docs/docs/Tools_41de83f.md

 -   To make issues with mixed tabs/spaces and windows-style linebreaks visible immediately, we recommend to configure your JavaScript editor to display whitespace and linebreak characters.

 -   We also recommend to configure the code formatter of your code editor accordingly.
-The default formatter for JavaScript in Eclipse is already pretty ok.

 -   Do **not** use the auto formatter to format entire files.
 The auto formatter handles many lines and makes it more difficult to find out who actually wrote the code.